Regardless of which category you enter, the following principles of evaluation will be used in the judging of your National History Day entry.

 - Does the annotated bibliography demonstrate solid research?

 - Does the entry demonstrate a balanced presentation of materials?

 - Does the entry use a variety of viewpoints (e.g., those who suffered as well as those who benefited, males, females, people from different racial or ethnic socioeconomic groups, as appropriate to the topic)?

 - Does the entry demonstrate the use of available primary sources and secondary sources?

 Clarity of Presentation

-Although historical quality is most important, your entry must be presented in an effective manner.
+Although historical quality is most important, your entry must be presented in an effective manner based on each entry category.
+It evaluates how well your project communicates your argument using the tools of your category.
 This section is worth 20% of the total evaluation.
 The following questions will be considered by judges when looking at clarity of presentation: